Yates Dynamic Lifter Organic Plant Food

 Enter the email address associated with your account, and we'll email you a new password.

 Feed your citrus with Yates Dynamic Lifter Organic Plant Food three times a year, in early spring, summer and again in autumn.
-When the tree starts to produce fruit (normally in its 3rd year), feed weekly with Yates Thrive Citrus Liquid Plant Food.
+When the tree starts to produce fruit (normally in its 3rd year), feed weekly with Yates Thrive Citrus Liquid Plant Food, or with Yates Thrive Citrus & Fruit Granular Plant Food every 8-12 weeks.

 Apply or renew mulch over the root system of the citrus tree.
 One thing that citrus trees really hate is having to fight with grass growing right up against their trunks.
 Grass is so greedy it will gobble up any nutrients it can get at.

 Clear grass away from the base by hand, or carefully spray with Yates Zero Rapid 1-Hour Action Weedkiller Ready to Use.
 When all the weeds and grass have gone, give the roots a really good drink and then put a 10 centimetre or more thickness of organic mulch (old manure, pea straw or compost) over the entire root area.
-Make sure that the mulch is not in contact with the trunk as because this will encourage root and collar rot.
+Make sure that the mulch doesn't contact the trunk, as this will encourage root and collar rot.

 And speaking of rots, citrus roots rot away very readily when the soil is heavy or clayey, and citrus bark can decay and lift from almost any part of the tree (collar rot).
 To combat this, avoid planting in poorly drained areas and plant in pots or raised garden beds filled with Yates Premium Potting Mix.
 If pots aren't an option, improve your soil by incorporating organic matter, like Yates Dynamic Lifter Organic Plant Food and gypsum.
 Here are 5 Tips on Soil Improvement.

-Citrus fruits are susceptible to citrus brown rot and verrucosis/citrus scab.
-Treat them with Yates Copper Oxychloride Fungicide Wettable Powder.
+Citrus fruits are susceptible to citrus brown rot and verrucosis (citrus scab).
+Treat them with Yates Copper Oxychloride Fungicide.

 Share